Skip to content

 What I Teach

-I teach CHL5807H: Health Communications in the Fall — taught it in 2023, taught it again in 2024, and I’ll be back in your academic life in September 2025.
-CHL5807H is a hands-on graduate course where we explore hands-on how health messages are crafted, shared, and sometimes twisted—across media, AI, culture, and communities—to inform, persuade, and connect in today’s wildly complex world.
+• CHL5807H: Health Communications where we learn communications theory on how individual, organizational and structural health messages are crafted, shared, and sometimes twisted—across media, AI, culture, and communities—to inform, persuade, and connect in today’s wildly complex world.
+Students work with NGO community mentors, check what they do clicking below

 I’m a Latino-Canadian, queer, and proudly living with HIV since 1986.
 Since 1989, I am in the HIV movement in Canada — facilitating, teaching, researching, organizing, and writing the good, the bad, and the gloriously complicated story of AIDS in Canada.